arp242/zdb/README.markdown

 [sqlx](https://github.com/jmoiron/sqlx), but makes certain things a bit easier.

 Right now only PostgreSQL and SQLite are supported.
-Adding MariaDB etc. wouldn't be hard, but I don't need it myself so didn't bother adding (and testing!) it.
+Adding MariaDB etc. wouldn't be hard, but I don't use it myself so didn't bother adding (and testing!) it.
 Just need someone to write a patch 😅

 ---